Omar Osman Rabe: Biography

 Later on he moved to Djibouti, and became the director of the "l'École normale" in 1980.
 He also partook in the training of the "Parti Populaire Djiboutien" (PPD) in 1981, then moved to Somalia in 1982.
 Eventually he moved to France and then Canada.
 He published his autobiography, Le Cercle et la spirale in 1984, shortly after he was stripped of his Djiboutian citizenship.

 He returned to Djibouti in the 2000s, where he became a presidential adviser and head of the research center "de l'institut de géopolitique au Centre d'études et de recherche de Djibouti" (CERD).

 He devoted his time to seeking Somali unity and to educate young Somalis, in Ottawa, Canada he founded "L'ecole Ibn Battouta", a French Immersion Islamic school.
 The school is considered to be one of the best and serves the Muslim community.
 Omar Osman Rabe also authored many books and articles on Somali culture, psychology and nationalism.

+In a series of videos published on YouTube on October 24, 2019, Omar Rabeh’s wife claims that he was never able to obtain Canadian citizenship, his country of residence.
+At the time, Djibouti, under the leadership of Hassan Gouled, had placed him on a list of persons of interest and had alerted the Canadian Refugee Status Determination Division, accusing him of participating in militia and terrorist activities.
+Although he eventually won his case and Canada granted him residency, these persistent suspicions prevented him from acquiring citizenship, leaving him stateless.

-His wife recounts in a series of videos posted on YouTube on October 24, 2019 how Ismail Omar Guelleh treated him in the last moments of his life.
-She says that Rabeh had requested that the 7 years he spent in prison in France be taken into account in his retirement pension.
-He received a dismissal.
+She also testifies about the treatment Omar Rabeh received from Ismaïl Omar Guelleh at the end of his life.
+She explains that Rabeh had requested that the seven years he spent in prison in France, for his pro-independence activities, be taken into account when calculating his retirement pension.
+His request was denied, accompanied by the explicit response: ‘You’re not seriously asking me that.’”

-Feeling tired and sick, he requested that he be evacuated out of the country.
-Having received no response despite occupying the position of presidential adviser and despite sending several requests for an audience with acknowledgment of receipt, he left for Cairo for treatment.
-During his convalescence in Cairo, his salary was suspended.
+Feeling exhausted and unwell, he requested to be evacuated out of the country.
+However, despite his status as a presidential advisor and submitting multiple properly acknowledged requests for an audience, he received only rejection.
+Eventually, he traveled to Cairo for medical treatment.
+During his convalescence in Egypt, his salary was suspended.

-After his death, emissaries on the orders of Ismail Omar Guelleh coming in turn from the Somalia embassy in Egypt, the Djibouti embassy, Somali personalities in Egypt and even his wife's own family took turns to pressure her to organize the funeral in Djibouti dangling her a state funeral.
-When the body arrived at Djibouti airport, orders from Ismail Omar Guelleh came to hide it from the public eye and avoid crowds.
-Rabeh was buried on the sly in the greatest secrecy at the PK12 cemetery.
-No tribute or announcement of his death was made by the authorities in the media.
+After his death, envoys sent on the orders of Ismaïl Omar Guelleh took turns pressuring his wife to organize the funeral in Djibouti, promising her a state funeral.
+These envoys included representatives from the Somali embassy in Egypt, the Djiboutian embassy, Somali personalities present in Egypt, and even members of his wife’s own family.

+Upon the arrival of the body at Djibouti’s airport, orders from Ismaïl Omar Guelleh were given to conceal the corpse from public view and prevent any gathering.
+Rabeh was buried in the utmost secrecy at the PK12 cemetery.
+No tribute or official announcement of his death was made by the authorities in the media.